Discover folk - the CRM for people-powered businesses

 Use Case: Scaling Sales with folk

 Let's get real.
-In the early days, founders don't have time to juggle ten tools.
+For founders managing teams of 20-50 people, you don't have time to juggle ten tools.
 They need a stack that gets out of the way and helps them move fast.

-That's exactly where folk CRM shines.
+That's exactly where folk CRM shines as the best solution for teams of this size.
 Paired with just two other tools—Apollo and Calendly—many startup founders are able to:

 How?
 Because folk doesn't just store data, it works with you.